A Meta-level Analysis of Online Anomaly Detectors: Detection of Range-based Anomalies

 Figure~\ref{fig:exathlon_distributions} depicts the scores per sample for each of the 4 detectors (HST/F, RRCF and RS-HASH).
-RS-HASH has a similar performance across all datasets while the scores of samples increase as the time passes.
+RS-HASH has a similar performance across 3 out of 5 datasets where the scores of samples increase as the time passes.
 As we can see in Figure~\ref{fig:dist_ex12}, HST/F and RRCF are able to highly score anomalies from the beginning of the bursty input where they start to appear.
 As time passes, the scores of anomalies are getting closer to those of normal samples before the bursty inputs begin.
 The forgetting mechanism of HST, results in more immediate drop in the scores' range.
-Figure~\ref{fig:dist_ex15} illustrates that HST/F are able to maintain higher levels of anomaly scores compared to normal samples, while RRCF tends to assign lower scores to anomalies as the time passes.
+The same behavior can be observed in the 1\_5\_10000000\_86 dataset where the scores of normal samples, after the anomalies have appeared, are getting smaller over time.
 Last but not least, datasets 1\_4\_1000000\_80, 6\_1\_500000\_65 and 6\_3\_200000\_76 that do not result in application crash, proves to be the most challenging for all detectors.
 As shown in Figures~\ref{fig:dist_ex14},~\ref{fig:dist_ex61} and ~\ref{fig:dist_ex63}, RRCF and HST/F are not able to detect the existence of abnormal samples and maintain a high score over a large period of time.
 This behavior is due to the fact that anomalies appearing in more than 40 consecutive windows, facilitate detectors to adjust to the distribution change.
 As the application returns to its normal state, normal samples are identified as anomalies until the detectors adjust again to the new distribution change.
 As a result, data streams processed in high number of consecutive windows featuring anomalies which do not correspond to application crash, prove to be the most challenging for all online detectors.

 Unlike point-based anomalies, the vast majority of detectors exhibit a random performance in range-based anomalies.
 Furthermore, larger intervals of anomalies challenge more all detectors (see Figure~\ref{fig:dist_ex14}).
 HST/F proved to be the best overall detector in this experiment, exhibiting the highest AUC ROC and MAP scores.